aspLite/aspLite/README.md

 * text/number randomizing
 * rss feed reader

-This ASP/VBScript framework does not include or favorize frontend CSS/JavaScript libraries.
+aspLite does not include or favorize frontend CSS/JavaScript libraries.
 But just for the fun of it, I added a Bootstrap sample and some AJAX examples each using jQuery.

-## Roadmap
+## Roadmap for aspLite

 * make file (and complete folder?) uploads in ASP classic easier (core)
 * keep security high (protect against sqli, csrf, brute force attacks, cookie theft, etc) (core)